JennEYoon/deep-learning/how-to/how_to_prepare_for_interviews_in_ds.md

   * Coding Interview for Data Scientists | Python Questions | Data Science Interview.
 Youtube: https://www.youtube.com/watch?v=hAqg2dlNeUc
       - posted by: Caíque Coelho, github user: CaiqueCoelho
-      - comment: A quick but complete guide about how to prepare for a successfully interview with FANG as well as unicorns
+      - comment: A quick but complete guide about how to prepare for a successful interview [in data science] with FANG as well as unicorns.

   * item 1 - ...